rolmich/Ecole_des_sables/client/README.md

 # ESS Front-end Next.js

-This is the Front-end base project in Next.js for the Software and Systems Engineering discipline, offered by the Informatics Center (CIn) of the Federal University of Pernambuco (UFPE).
+This is the front-end of the project in Next.js for the Ecole des Sables project.

 ## Table of Contents